 Balian is a 2km stretch of black sand that meets a river mouth on its southern end.
 Not typically crowded, Balian beach can be a nice quiet getaway from some of the more popular beaches outside of Kuta.
 At low tide, the views from the shore may require a pause and a few deep breaths.

-There’s plenty of places to choose from in Balian from luxurious treehouse accommodation to simple, local homestays.
-Depending on your price range, you can choose a locale that will keep your girlfriend happy and toes sandy.
+There’s plenty of places to choose from in Balian.
+From luxurious treehouse accommodation to simple, local homestays.
+Depending on your price range, you can choose a locale that will keep your toes in the wax.

 While it may not offer the spa treatment of some of the other accommodation on this list, Balian Paradise Resort offers a comfortable modern travel experience close to the surf.
 Mainly, you get what you pay for, which is to be expected in the cheapest price range of accommodation in Bali.
 However, most surfers search for the cheapest places to stay so that they can spend the maximum amount of time possible on their surfing holiday in Bali.
 About 100 metres from the beach, so you have got great access to the surf at Balian.